 Trackable and Measurable

-You can easily see how much you spent on each campaign, number of purchases, cost per purchase, and so on.
+You can easily see how much you spent on each campaign, the number of purchases, the cost per purchase, and so on.
 Essentially, you can track the return on every penny you spend.

-It is this ability to track and measure your key business and marketing performance metrics which makes performance marketing suitable for your media plan.
+It is this ability to track and measure your key business and marketing performance metrics that make performance marketing suitable for your media plan.